 Find Free Boxes

-Getting your belongings across the country requires some extra care!
-Boxes that have compartments for dishes, glassware, and breakable items are a lifesaver for long drives.
-Most moving companies sell these specialty boxes, or you can make your own.
-Just use old toilet paper rolls or cut up cardboard recycling to create inserts perfect for wine glasses, cords, jewelry, and more!
+Moving boxes that have compartments for dishes, glassware, and breakable items are a lifesaver for long drives.
+Most moving companies sell specialty boxes, or you can make your own modifications to boxes you already have—like cutting out handles to make them easier to carry.
+You can also use old toilet paper rolls or cardboard to create inserts perfect for packing wine glasses, cords, jewelry, and more.

 Assemble an Essentials Box

-Even if you have plans to unpack your new home immediately, there are some things you’re going to need right away!
-The best way to pack for a long-distance move is to create a must-haves box with important paperwork, chargers, toilet paper, hand soap, towels, a set of sheets, and toys for dogs or kids.
-Use a suitcase to store clothes for the first week and any medications you might need while driving across the country!
+Even if you have plans to unpack your new home shortly after you arrive, there are some things you’re going to need right away!
+The best way to pack for a long-distance move is to gather an essentials box to hold important paperwork, valuables, chargers, toiletries, prescriptions, towels, a set of sheets, some extra undergarments and outfits while you get settled, and toys for pets or kids.

 Load Your Truck Strategically